paulwastook/Quiet-City-Broadway/README.md

 ## TL;DR

+[![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/dirty-fisherman/Broadway)

+Can't be arsed to read?
 Know what you're doing?
-Press this button, [edit the streamer list](#editing-the-streamer-list), tweak the styling, bish bash bosh.
-Enjoy!

-[![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/dirty-fisherman/Broadway)
+Register an app over at https://dev.twitch.tv/console/apps, note down your client ID and secret (you'll be asked for them), and press this button.
+This will take you through the steps need to clone the project on GitHub and deploy it on your own Netlify account.

 ## Development